dannychen0830/dannychen0830.github.io/reading_list/statistical_inference.md

 ## Statistical Inference

 ### Reading List
 Zdeborová, Lenka, and Florent Krzakala.
-"Statistical physics of inference: Thresholds and algorithms."
-Advances in Physics 65.5 (2016): 453-552.
+"Statistical physics of inference: Thresholds and algorithms." _Advances in Physics_ 65, no. 5 (2016): 453-552.